-But there’s a big difference between the freelancer that’s scraping by, living on instant noodles and ham sandwiches, and the one that’s making so much money that they don’t even need to think about where their cash goes.
+But there’s a big difference between the freelancer who’s scraping by, living on instant noodles and ham sandwiches, and the one who’s making so much money they don’t even need to think about where their cash goes.

 The well-paid freelancer can enjoy simple things such as working from a coffee shop and staying there to have lunch.
 The poorly paid freelancer has to stay home, drink instant coffee, and hunch over the cramped desk in their bedroom.

 Don’t get me wrong.
-I’m not saying you can instantly become a well-paid freelancer if you’ve got these 4 traits down.
-What I am saying is that you can become better paid if you actively work on improving these 4 areas.
+I’m not saying you can instantly become a well-paid freelancer if you’ve got these four traits down.
+What I am saying is that you can become better paid if you actively work on improving these four areas.

 This is the obvious one.
 In order to become a well-paid freelancer, you have to be good at what you do.
 The better you are, the more you can charge.
 Fortunately, this one’s an easy fix.
-If you’re actually interested in what you do, it should be no hardship to pick up a book on the subject from time to time, maybe take a course or two further down the line.
+If you’re interested in what you do, it should be no hardship to pick up a book on the subject from time to time, maybe take a course or two further down the line.
 Learn as much as you can, and then implement what you learn.